Mr-Scislowski-Classes/UltimateJavaRepository/README.md

 - 2.7 String Methods
 - 2.8 Wrapper Classes - Integer and Double
 - 2.9 Using the Math Class
+- Xtras:
+    - `Scanner` for user input
+    - GUI calculator with JavaFX or Swing?
+    - Java2D API for doing basic shapes etc
+    - `java.time` for dates and times
+    - `java.awt.Color` for colors and `java.awt.Font` for fonts
+    - `java.awt.geom` for shapes
+    - `java.net.URL` and `java.net.URI` for URLs

 ## Course Calendar